-Today, the Araban Gulf states are known for the world’s most obnoxious overspending and human rights violations.
+Today, the Arabian Gulf States have come under criticism for overspending and human rights violations.

 Contrary to this, Islam teaches us that as social beings in this temporal life we must satisfy our basic needs.
 However, this satisfaction demands moderation and avoidance of excess.
 Respect for and tolerance of others are essential requisites for virtuous living.

 Businesses and entrepreneurship are necessary for our progress as human beings.
 Effectively exploring and exploiting existing and potential resources for the wellbeing of humanity separates us from all other beings on earth.

 Businesses and their brands fall under two main categories:

 - the market/private sector economics that’s based on commercial entrepreneurship (self-interest-centric)

 - the state/public sector economics relying on state entrepreneurship (public-wellbeing-centric).

 However, both have, individually and collectively, failed to ensure the fundamental goal of well-being for human societies.